titilda/appunti/Parallel Computing/index.md

 The **expand** pattern is a combination of pack and map.

 The **category reduction** pattern is a combination of filter and reduce.

+### AoS vs SoA

+AoS stands for **array of structures** while SoA stands for "Structure of arrays".

+The former consists in storing the problem structures all in one single array while the latter consists in having a struct containing one array for each attribute containing all the corresponding attributes.

+AoS is good for random access (best cache usage) while SoA is good for vectorization et similia.

+Both methods may need padding to be correctly aligned.
+Padding may be placed at the end, after each structure (for AoS) or after each array (for SoA).

 _To be continued_